Pilou97/rock-n-rollup/doc/src/services/ticket-upgrade.md

 Here is the minimal specification of the smart contract:

 - one entrypoint that accepts bytes
-- check the signature of the sender (you can also check the authencity of the bytes with a multisig or what you want)
+- check the signature of the sender (you can also check the authencity of the bytes with a multisig or what you prefer)
-- mint a byte ticket, the content of the bytes, is the input of the entrypoint
+- mint a byte ticket, the content of the bytes is the input of the entrypoint
 - send the byte ticket to your rollup address

 ## How to install the service

-Let's say you have your application, if you want to add the service the only things you have to do is the following:
+Let's say you have your application, if you want to add the service, the only things you have to do is the following:

 ```rust
 # extern crate rock_n_rollup;